-If we deny, stop or reduce a medical service your provider has requested us to cover, we will send you and the requesting provider a Notice of Action Benefit Denial letter explaining why we made that decision.
 You have a right to ask to change it through an appeal and a state fair hearing.
-You must first ask for an appeal no more than 60 calendar days from the date on the Notice of Ac-tion Benefit Denial letter.
+You, your provider (with your written consent) or authorized representative must first ask for an appeal no more than 60 calendar days from the date on the Notice of Adverse Benefit Determination letter.